Happy 53rd Wedding Anniversary to my parents!

 Read or Listen:

-“The National Sleep Foundation recommends of sleep per night for adults, but sleep scientist Matthew Walker says that too many people are falling short of the mark.
+“The National Sleep Foundation recommends an average of eight hours of sleep per night for adults, but sleep scientist Matthew Walker says that too many people are falling short of the mark.

 "Human beings are the only species that deliberately deprive themselves of sleep for no apparent gain," Walker says.
 "Many people walk through their lives in an underslept state, not realizing it."